 - Power switches on GFA-555 MKI and MKII sometimes weld themselves shut, permanently on.
 The 555 has a pretty huge power supply with a massive inrush current; it’s a 700-850VA transformer going into 4×15,000uF, which is right up against the limit of the surge capability of the switch, which uses two sets of 16A rated contacts in parallel.

 Fortunately this switch is still made, and is cheap as chips, so pick one up the next time you put in a parts order.
 Carling RGSCC901-R-B-B-E available at Mouser and others.
 (No affiliation)

 Ahem, product plug, you can just get one of my soft-start power supplies and it’s a non-issue.
-And you can install larger power supply capacitors; the sky’s the limit, as long as they fit in the case.
+You can install larger power supply capacitors; the sky’s the limit, as long as they fit in the case.

-- GFA-555 MKI & MKII Cracked solder joints on TO-126 VAS and driver transistors from overheating.
+- GFA-555 MKI & MKII; Cracked solder joints on TO-126 transistors, due to overheating.
 Fix; Attach small heatsinks.
+(Don’t over-do it, any size heatsink is vastly better cooling than none.)
 Hoppe’s Brain input boards feature board-mounted heatsinks for these transistors.

-- GFA-555 MKI & MKII Blown or shorted VAS or driver transistors, due to overheat.
+- GFA-555 MKI & MKII; Blown or shorted TO-126 transistors, due to overheat.
 You might notice the board is browned in this area.

 - GFA-555 MKII bias compensation transistor cables sometimes corrode, especially in humid environments.
 Corrosion is exacerbated by heat from TO-126 transistors nearby.
 This can cause DC to appear at the output, as it throws the bias spreader circuit out of whack.
 Replacement board header is JST B3B-XH-A(LF)(SN), plug housing XHP-3, and pins SXH-001T-P0.6